ahmed-abd0/searchable/README.md

 ### Filter Query String

-the query string parameters names should be the same as column names or if you are filtering relation you can use `:` as separator between relation name and column name instead of `.` and the query string should follow this pattern
+The query string parameter names should match to the column names.
+If you are filtering a relation, you can use a colon `:` as a separator between the relation name and the column name, instead of a dot `.` The query string should follow to this pattern.

 ```php
 // ?<colname>=<operator, default:"=">|<value>